-While bands such as The Allman Brothers, Wishbone Ash, and Deep Purple may have been the originators of harmonised guitar leads, no guitarist took the idea further than Queen’s Brian May.
+While bands such as The Allman Brothers, Wishbone Ash, and Deep Purple may have been the originators of harmonized guitar leads, no guitarist took the idea further than Queen’s Brian May.

-In the decades since those early Queen records, harmonised guitar leads have become an essential part of modern rock and metal guitar playing, with bands such as Metallica, Avenged Sevenfold and Iron Maiden all heavily using the technique.
+In the decades since those early Queen records, harmonized guitar leads have become an essential part of modern rock and metal guitar playing, with bands such as Metallica, Avenged Sevenfold, and Iron Maiden all heavily using the technique.

 1. Multi-Part Harmonies